Offline-online approximation of multiscale eigenvalue problems with random defects: Numerical experiments

 \subsection{Experiments with the alternate offline-online strategy}

 In this section, we compare the accuracy of the OLOD and its alternate offline-online strategy (from Section \ref{subsec:alternate}) for the random checkerboard.
 The one- and two-dimensional comparisons are depicted in the Figures \ref{fig:com1} and \ref{fig:com2}, respectively.
-The domain, spectral bounds and the LOD parameters are the same as in Section \ref{sec: 5.1}.
+The $H_{uty}$ and $H_s$ denote the $H$-discretization corresponding to the sum constraint one and the alternate methods respectively.
 We only compare the results for the smaller mesh sizes $H=2^{-5}$ and $H=2^{-6}$ to focus on the consistency error and reduce the influence of any discretization errors.
 In both dimensions the alternate method produces improved results for larger $p$ as expected.
 Particularly in two dimensions, we can observe an RMSE less than $\sim 6\%$ for about $10\%$ of material defects.
 For the one-dimensional case, as expected both methods produce better results with an RMSE of $\sim 4\%$ at a $10\%$ material error.
 However, for much smaller probabilities of material error in the $1$D case, slightly better results can be noticed for the OLOD with sum constraint one.
 We emphasize that this is no contradiction of our theoretical derivations as we only considered limits $\varepsilon \to 0$ there.
 As expected from the choice of $s$, the difference between the sum constraint one model and the alternate variant becomes more prominent with growing $p$.
 We emphasize that, although our derivations were based on one-dimensional heuristics, the two-dimensional results are very promising and underline the potential of our approach.
+We note that in some practical scenarios in the context of metamaterials, defect probabilities are typically kept below $5\%$ (and sometimes even below $1\%$).
+Therefore, the defect probabilities considered in our experiments are already on the higher end and cover a broad range of realistic cases.